Download this example as a Jupyter notebook or a Python script.

 Components#

 The external system defines a part_identifier field that uniquely identifies parts.
-However, the Granta MI BoM schema requires a Part to define a Part number.
+However, the Granta MI BoM schema requires a part to define a Part number.
 Use the external part_identifier as a part number.

 [11]: